trisulnsm/dinodoc/trisuldocs/docs/ug/netflow/netflow_vs_snmp.md

 ## Installing the SNMP vs Netflow App

 To enable this feature, you must install the SNMP vs Netflow app from Trisul Apps.
-To Install the app,
+To Install the app, Login as `admin` and,

-:::note navigation
+:::info navigation

-Login as Admin.
-Under Web Administration select *Manage \> Apps \> SNMPvsNetflow*
+:point_right: Go to Web Admin: Manage &rarr; Apps &rarr; SNMPvsNetflow
 :::

 Select the ‘*Install*’ option to install the app.